Who May Borrow Library Materials?

 The Library has three book drops.
 Only books should be returned in the drops.
 Please do not use the book drops to return material that is damaged or appears fragile, as the drop and weight of other books may increase the damage.
 Overnight reserve material must be returned to the Library Service Desk.
 The book drops are located at:

-- Outside on veranda at the Northeast corner of the Library.
+- Outside on the patio at the Northeast corner of the Library, near the steps coming up from the parking lot.

 - Inside the Library on the right side of the Library Service Desk.